klmnden/azure-docs.tr-tr/articles/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

 ;
 ```

-3. İşlemin durumunu denetlemek için aşağıdaki sorguyu Gönder
+3. İşlem durumunu denetlemek için aşağıdaki sorguyu Gönder

 ```sql
 SELECT    *